 The place has a large, 105mm cannons and masonry defenses to protect the city from bombing.
 After the war ended, those weapons were removed, and the bunkers were left alone.
 It used to be a hidden gem for a couple of years, and today, the area gets so many tourists and locals that it’s hard to find a place to sit and enjoy the view.

 Montjuic is another hill in Barcelona featuring a castle, Magic Fountain Show, Fundació Joan Miró, a modern art museum showcasing the works of Joan Miró, botanical gardens, museum of ethnology, the Catalan Museum of Archeology, and The Olympic and Sports Museum.
+In addition to exploring all parts of this huge space, having a picnic here, is one of the best things to do in Barcelona with kids.

 Walk down the Port of Barcelona